vol 1: About

 shaped by nature and nurture.
 Human nature unfolded through billions

-The defining feature of humanity is our ability to learn.
+An important feature of humanity is our ability to learn.
 Learning

 has enabled us to adapt culturally to the wide range of environments

-From the beginning of recorded history, we have developed
+Since the beginning of recorded history, we have developed

-Slowly (over about 40 years) I began to see that this invisible being
+obedience to an invisible divinity who communicates with us only through the Church.
+Slowly (over about 40 years) I began to understand that this allegedly invisible being is in fact visible.

 My new God is my environment: my

-community, my planet, the whole universe and every creature in it.
+community, my planet, the whole Universe and every creature in it.
 No

 one can survive alone.
 Religious beliefs handed from generation to